01-edu/public/subjects/localhost/README.md

 - You must handle customization errors **(Binding error, default page error...)**
 - You must create error page at leat for [400,311,403,404,405,413]
 - You must execute CGI based on certain file extensions [`.php`,`.py`,...]
+- The `CGI` should be run in the correct directory for relative path file access.
 - You must use the enverement paramatre of cgi.
 - Your server must receive a request from the browser and send a response using the HTTP header and body
 - Your server must call `select` function (or equivalent function) one time only